tydaeus/notes/windows/powershell/powershell_objects.md

 Access values via `$ht.name`, or `$ht.values` for the list of values.

+### "Splatting" a Hashtable
+Referencing a hashtable variable with the `@` operator will convert it into a PowerShell parameter string.

 ## Custom Objects
 In PowerShell 3.0+, the `[PSCustomObject]` type adapter is the easiest way to quickly create an object: